 The YWCA’s Outreach and Prevention Program offers violence prevention education services for youth, teens and adults in Central and North Central Massachusetts.
 Our violence prevention services educate the community by equipping individuals with the skills to resist violence and abuse and promote healthy, non-violent interaction.

-These workshops are designed to empower children to overcome bullying and harassment.
-Workshops use group discussion, role play, and video to help children recognize the signs and effects of bullying and harassment, as well as pathways to seek help.
+Advocates are available to facilitate workshops and talking circles designed to empower children to recognize and understand healthy relationships, and to overcome bullying and harassment.
+Workshops use group discussion, role play, video and interactive activities to help children recognize the signs and effects of bullying and harassment, as well as pathways to seek help.

 Child Assault Prevention (CAP) Project

 Designed to prevent child sexual assault, CAP utilizes a three-fold approach with teachers, parents and children to prevent child abuse.
 Teachers and parents are given the tools to increase awareness and identify abuse indicators.
 Children learn strategies to protect themselves and stay safe, strong and free.
 This program is offered to children in pre- and elementary schools.